cs-ed/edtech-plan-afrewin/README.md

 **Daily Warm-Up via Google Jamboard or Google Form (Peer Instruction)**
 * A question with discrete options is posed.
 * Students consider and submit their answers individually.
-* Students discuss with their answers with their partner, outlining the reasoning behind their response.
+* Students discuss their answers with their partner, outlining the reasoning behind their response.
 * Students are given a chance to resubmit or change their answer.
 * The correct answer is reviewed, with students sharing their (or their partner's) reasoning with the entire class.